-Sonia Delaunay was a ground-breaking female artist from the early 1900s who made some wonderful abstract paintings known for their rhythm and color.
+Robert Delaunay, an abstract artist from the early 1900s, made some wonderful paintings known for their rhythm and color.

-This project uses her style of many concentric circles, and just a couple that are dissected in half.
+This project uses his style of creating many concentric circles, and splitting just a few in half.
 It leaves the page with a pattern of circles and half circles, which you can highlight with your choice of colors.

 It’s from my “Elements of Art” ebook, which includes:

 - 25 Art Journal Projects (12 based on famous artists, and 13 based on various Elements of Art)

 - *Worksheets for the “Elements of Art” and

 - Sleeve art as shown so you can create your own binder.
 Just click on the book or title to learn more.